jenkinsci/github-plugin/CONTRIBUTING.md

 ## Indentation

 1. **Use spaces.** Tabs are banned.
-2. **Java blocks are 4 spaces.** JavaScript blocks as for Java. **XML nesting is 4 spaces**
+2. **Java blocks are 4 spaces.** JavaScript blocks as for Java. **XML nesting is 4 spaces**.

 ## Field Naming Conventions

-1. "hungarian"-style notation is banned (i.e. instance variable names preceded by an 'm', etc)
+1. "hungarian"-style notation is banned (e.g. instance variable names preceded by an 'm', etc.).
 2. If the field is `static final` then it shall be named in `ALL_CAPS_WITH_UNDERSCORES`.
 3. Start variable names with a lowercase letter and use camelCase rather than under_scores.
 4. Spelling and abbreviations: If the word is widely used in the JVM runtime, stick with the spelling/abbreviation in the JVM runtime, e.g. `color` over `colour`, `sync` over `synch`, `async` over `asynch`, etc.